Vendor Services Schedule

 'Third Party Services' services introduced by Upside to a Vendor and provided independently by a Third Party Provider.

 'Upside Platform' means primarily the Website, though may also include where relevant any Upside mobile application ('App'), any Upside social media pages used by Upside from time to time, and software provided on or in connection with the foregoing.

-'Upside Sales Support Team' means the Upside sales support team available via telephone at 1800 UPSIDE or [email protected]
+'Upside Customer Experience Team' means the Upside customer experience team available via telephone at 1800 UPSIDE or [email protected]

 'User Account' means a user account that is created on the Upside Platform.